What is a Course Rep?

-If you have any questions or if you are not sure who your Course Leader is, please email your Vice President Education, Rag, at
+If you have any questions or if you are not sure who your Course Leader is, please email your Vice President Education, Gemma, at

 You will be a key representation figure in your univeristy.
 You will be a key communicator between both staff and students, ensuring that student representation, engagement and democracy is at the core of your university experience.
 You will also be learning a whole host of transferable skills that will come in handy for any job application and will look great on the CV.
 Transferable skills include negotiation, meeting etiquette, presentation, communication, team work, and the list goes on!
 But don't take our word for it, our Course Reps will tell you themselves...